VictorCazanave/react-svg-map/CONTRIBUTING.md

 * Run ESLint with `npm run lint`
 * Run the tests with `npm test`

+### Documentation
+* Add the country with the list of locations alphabetically sorted in the [existing maps section](https://github.com/VictorCazanave/react-svg-map#existing-maps)

 ## Reporting a bug
 [Open an issue](https://github.com/VictorCazanave/react-svg-map/issues/new).